Guides to easier online banking

 • How to find your nearest Smart ATM.

-• How to deposit cash (notes only) into your ANZ accounts, and accounts of other ANZ customers.
+• How to deposit cash into your ANZ accounts, and accounts of other ANZ customers.

 • Withdrawing.